-Do I pay inheritance tax on a property?
+Do I pay inheritance tax on my home?

 Our short video explains how this works.